rohanbatra24/face-recognition-app/README.md

 # Online Store

 An app that can detect human faces in pictures and dynamically display a bounding box around each face.
-Built with with ReactJS, Javascript, Tachyons, React-Tilt, Particles.js on the front-end and a seperate back-end API server built with NodeJS, Express, Knex & PostgreSQL.
+Built with ReactJS, Javascript, Tachyons, React-Tilt, Particles.js on the front-end and a back-end API server built with NodeJS, Express, Knex & PostgreSQL.
 The app also uses an external API service (Clarifai) for the computer vision/AI feature.
-The

 Features include authentication (user login/registration) and keeping track of image submissions by users.